-Welcome to Connecticut's Laws of Life Essay Program!
+Welcome to the Laws of Life Essay Program!

-The Laws of Life Essay Program is a character-education essay-writing contest that includes students reflecting, writing and discussing their laws of life (ethical values) that help people live productive and meaningful lives.
+SEE has transferred all Laws of Life program administration over to Character.org, a national character education agency.
+For more information contact Debra Cohen at [email protected].
+To register your students for current Laws of Life essay writing, please visit - https://character.org/laws-of-life-contest/ The Laws of Life Essay Program is a character-education essay-writing contest that includes students reflecting, writing and discussing their laws of life (ethical values) that help people live productive and meaningful lives.
 Laws of Life values should lead to positive and life-affirming essays.
 The essays may describe and analyze the laws of life of individuals in history, literature or in their own life story.
+Character.org will be assuming the administration of the contest as a national competition.
+Please contact Arthur Schwartz at [email protected] for more information.
 Given the many adaptations that are made to teach safely during COVID, Laws of Life essay writing is suggested to help students focus on ethical values to persevere with optimism during these challenging times.
 Please review the Laws of Life Program Handbook to be aware of essay writing guidelines for student essays.
 The contest is available to all Connecticut schools and students in grades 5-12.
 Those outside of Connecticut are invited to use any resource here to begin their own program.

 |